- Do you have a family member who has Alzheimer’s?

 Our Full Evaluation of your biological/psychological/social/spiritual history, coupled with two brain SPECT imaging scans (at rest and at concentration), cognitive testing, and clinical assessment is designed to address your unique needs and offer targeted treatment options.

 For a limited time until November, 30 2012, schedule an Amen Method full evaluation and save $580.

-Amen Clinics has six locations nationally to serve you: Seattle, San Francisco, Newport Beach, Atlanta, Washington D.C., and New York City.
+Amen Clinics has six locations nationally to serve you: Northwest, San Francisco, Newport Beach, Atlanta, Washington D.C., and New York City.
 We invite you to call today, (888) 564-2700 while appointments are still available.

 Latest posts by Amen Clinics (see all)

 - 7 Steps To Reduce Your Risk Of Losing Your Mind As You Age - July 19, 2016

 - The ONE Secret That’s Ruining Your Relationships - July 12, 2016